Looking at a solar eclipse can be dangerous without eclipse glasses. Here’s what to know

 “Please, please put those glasses on,” NASA Administrator Bill Nelson said.

-Since counterfeit glasses abound, consider purchasing glasses from a local science museum or order online from a seller cleared on the American Astronomical Society’s website.
+Since counterfeit glasses abound, consider purchasing glasses from a local science museum or ordering online from a seller cleared on the American Astronomical Society’s website.

 Eclipse safety experts say legitimate eclipse glasses should block out ultraviolet light from the sun and nearly all visible light.
 When worn indoors, only very bright lights should be faintly visible – not household furniture or wallpaper.